 8. Conner Prairie has two great at-home resources available for free.

 Check-in with Conner Prairie at Home as they update their page with content to enjoy from the comfort of your home.
-Conner Prairie in the Classroom provides modules for students to include in their lesson plans and for history buffs to learn and engage virtually.
+The Conner Prairie Learning Portal provides modules for students to include in their lesson plans and for history buffs to learn and engage virtually.
+There are free options as well as a subscription.

 9. Have a dance party in your living room!